gxi-rs/gxi/README.md

 ![Tests](https://github.com/gxi-rs/gxi/actions/workflows/tests.yml/badge.svg)

-*Cross-Platform Native Widget based Component System in Rust*
+*Zero-Cost Cross-Platform Native Widget based Component System in Rust*

-🎉🥂🥳 `Async` Support is here

-This project implements a component system of GUI widgets and nodes.
-Using rust [proc-macros](https://doc.rust-lang.org/reference/procedural-macros.html) compiles the component tree to optimized logical n-binary tree flow which `prevents` the use of any [virtual dom](https://reactjs.org/docs/faq-internals.html) or [diffing algorithms](https://reactjs.org/docs/reconciliation.html).
-Making the component system `zero cost`.
-Hence the components are
-`highly optimized`, `performant`, and `customized` to meet the needs of each project while maintaining the standard features of frameworks like `React`.
-Built-in `async support` allows for quick and performant abstractions to rust futures.
+Using [proc-macros](https://doc.rust-lang.org/reference/procedural-macros.html), gxi compiles the component tree to optimized n-binary tree without any [virtual dom](https://reactjs.org/docs/faq-internals.html) or [diffing algorithm](https://reactjs.org/docs/reconciliation.html).
+Making the component system `zero-cost`.
+Therefore, the components are `highly optimized`, ready to meet the needs of every project while maintaining the standard features of frameworks like `React`.
+Built-in `async support` provides `zero-cost` abstractions to rust futures.

-Since the framework is a compiler, therefore, it allows mixing of platform dependent and independent components, i.e the framework provides components like `div`, `h1` (platform dependent) and [React Native](https://reactnative.dev/) like platform-independent components like `Text` and `View`.
+Since the framework is a compiler, therefore, it allows mixing of platform-dependent and independent components, i.e the framework provides components like `div`, `h1` (platform dependent) and [React Native](https://reactnative.dev/) like platform-independent components like `Text` and `View`.
 Therefore, making the code portable without losing deep control of the native system.